 Form 2: Student Performance & Teaching Profile.
 This form should be used to seek permission for any regular teaching or performance commitments, including membership to any external ensembles, bands or orchestras.
 Permission is normally granted for such activities upon condition that NAFA-organised concerts and masterclasses take priority at all times, and students should make themselves available accordingly, whether as performers or members of the audience.

-A record of your teaching and performance experience is very useful and you should upload the details in your iLearn ePortfolio in the Professional Studies course site.
+A record of your teaching and performance experience is very useful for your professional development and should be kept updated at regular and suitable intervals.